aws/sagemaker-python-sdk/doc/api/training/smd_model_parallel.rst

 =====================

-The library contains a Common API that is shared across frameworks, as well as APIs that are specific to supported frameworks, TensorFlow and PyTroch.
-To use the library, reference the **Common API** documentation alongside framework specific API documentation.
+The library contains a Common API that is shared across frameworks, as well as APIs that are specific to supported frameworks, TensorFlow and PyTorch.
+To use the library, reference the **Common API** documentation alongside the framework specific API documentation.

 .. toctree::
    :maxdepth: 1